ashvardanian/StringZilla/README.md

 sz.hash("hello")            # fast 64-bit hash
 ```

-The Python package upgrades `str` and `bytes` with SIMD search, sorting, hashing, UTF-8 segmentation, and Unicode case-folding, plus the batch-parallel `stringzillas` engines for edit distances and rolling fingerprints.
+The Python package upgrades `str` and `bytes` with SIMD search, sorting, hashing, UTF-8 segmentation, and Unicode case-folding, plus the batch engines that score one prepared set of queries against many collections of candidates.

 ### C and C++